Bronkoknorb/a1tv-helpers/README.md

 If everything worked out fine, you should then be able to associate XMLTV IDs with the channels.
-Go to *Configuration -> Channel / EPG -> Channels* select one of the channels, click *Edit* and chose one of the available sources in the *EPG source* drop down menu.
+Go to *Configuration -> Channel / EPG -> Channels* select one of the channels, click *Edit* and choose one of the available sources in the *EPG source* drop down menu.

 It's boring to manually set this for every channel and this is where the script